 How to Use

 Thanks to their similar design, the process for outfitting your dog with a slip lead or collar is the same.
 Slip the collar over your dog’s head and position the ring at the back – scruff – of their neck.

 When your dog pulls on the leash, the collar will tighten.
 You should then give a quick, firm tug sideways on the leash and immediately release.
+Do not continue pulling.

 When your dog corrects their behavior, the collar will loosen again.
 A slip collar should apply pressure.
 It should not choke your dog, nor should it compress his or her airway.

-Why Slip Collars are Effective
+Why Slip Leads & Collars are Effective

-Types of Slip Collars
+Types of Slip Collars & Leads

 - Nylon Webbing